TalBN94/task-list-REST/README.md

 * How did we map entities from JSON to the data store and back? did our technology stack help?
 * Reading entities from the data store - how bad was this? did the language/framework help?
 * Performing summation queries on the data store (i.e. active tasks per person) - how bad was it? did the language/frameork help?
+---

 ## Getting Started
 TODO
+---

+## API Documentation
+The entire API documentation can be found [here](https://mbarsinai.com/files/bgu/2022a/miniproj/swagger/#/ "API docs").
+A few extra points which aren't mentioned in the above doc:
+* For any request which requires an `application/json` media type request body, but has a different media type, a `415` unsupported media type is returned.
+* When using the `PATCH` method to update a task, a user may change the `TaskType` completely.
+However, if one wishes to do so (for exmaple: convert `Chore` to `HomeWork`), all of the fields for the new `TaskType` must be part of the request body JSON.
+Failing to do so will return a `400` bad request.
+* Enum values: `Status`, `TaskType`, `Size` can be sent as part of the request without worrying about casing, as the server treats them case-insensitive.
+---

 ## High Level System Design
 <img width="1432" alt="ציור1" src="https://user-images.githubusercontent.com/63551039/166100013-f354062d-8a91-41eb-bede-ff0e17bc0c9f.png">